Blooms Etc. takes over floral shop in Sacramento

 Blooms Etc. has taken over the flower shop formerly known as D’s Florist in Sacramento.
 Manager Amanda Crick said owners plan to expand the store’s inventory over the next several months.

-Crick, who said she runs the store for owners and parents Dwight and Lisa Payton, said they bought the store and all of its inventory in early July.
+Crick, who said she runs the store for owners Dwight and Lisa Payton, who are also her parents, said they bought the store and all of its inventory in early July.

 Although the new owners plan to make some inventory changes, the shop has remained open during the transition and will continue to do so, Crick said.
 Buying out the inventory of D’s helped them in the process, she said, by allowing them to continue selling its current inventory while they work on getting new items in stock.